 PIP Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The SWMPP and NPDES reports will be made available on the U-M storm water web site, http://ehs.umich.edu/environmental/environmental-data-and-reports/ The date of addition to the website will be tracked for subsequent reporting.
-FY 2009-2010 (annual) ✓ ✓ ~ The annual report for FY 2018-2019 was added to the EHS-AA storn m water website o on Oc tober 19, 2 2020.
-U-M will attend a minimum of 10 meetings annually with local watershed/creekshed organizations like the HRWC, Washtenaw County Drain Commission, City of Ann Arbor, the Millers Creek Action Team (MCAT), Flint River Corridor Alliance, FOTR, or other local stream protection organizations for collaboration on storm water issues in the community.
+FY 2009-2010 (annual) ~ ✓ ✓ • The annual report for FY 2020-2021 was added to the EHS-AA 2021. storm water webs ite or n October ' 7, U-M will attend a minimum of 10 meetings annually with local watershed/creekshed organizations like the HRWC, Washtenaw County Drain Commission, City of Ann Arbor, the Millers Creek Action Team (MCAT), Flint River Corridor Alliance, FOTR, or other local stream protection organizations for collaboration on storm water issues in the community.
 U-M's participation in meetings, community events, etc. with these groups will be tracked for subsequent reporting.
-FY 2009-2010 (annual) √ √ √
+FY 2009-2010 (annual) ✓ ~ ✓